neo-project/neo-blockchain-toolkit/quickstart.md

 }
 ```

-## Deploy a Smart Contract to NEO-Express blockchain
+## Deploy a Smart Contract to Neo-Express blockchain

-With a running NEO-Express blockchain and a standard wallet account with plenty
+With a running Neo-Express blockchain and a standard wallet account with plenty
 of GAS, we can deploy our smart contract to the blockchain.
 We start by importing
-the contract into NEO-Express.
+the contract into Neo-Express.

 ``` shell
 $ neo-express contract import bin/Debug/netstandard2.0/publish/